js-camps/site-spa-js-starter/docs/How_to_use_docker.md

-# How to Bookmarking volumes in Docker
+# The bookmarking volumes in Docker

 The bookmarking volumes in Docker refers to mounting volumes, which allows you to persist data or share data between your host system and the Docker container.
 This is particularly useful for development environments where you want changes made on the host to be reflected in the container in real-time.